-We have a Science coach who provides students with hands-on opportunities for discovering basic science concepts.
+Our science lab teacher provides students with hands-on opportunities for discovering basic science concepts.

-Our campus-wide Bilingual/ESL program consists of a one-way dual language approach, which focuses on fostering bilingual and biliterate students.
+Our campus-wide dual language program consists of a one-way dual language approach, which focuses on developing English Language Learners' (ELLs) ability to become bilingual and bi-literate students.